daftcorp/github-team-sync/README.md

 - support for loading team / user config from various file formats like CSV
 - CLI niceties like dry-run option, for example
+- support for creating/managing teams in addition to just adding / removing users
+- plenty more..